Chart Color Schemes

 Regency Downs is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Regency Downs' dwellings, as per the latest Census, were entirely houses with no other dwelling types.
-This contrasts with Brisbane metro's 96.6% houses and 3.4% other dwellings.
-Home ownership in Regency Downs stood at 26.6%, with mortgaged dwellings at 55.6% and rented ones at 17.8%.
-The median monthly mortgage repayment was $1,517, aligning with Brisbane metro's average, while the median weekly rent was $368, compared to Brisbane metro's $300.
+Regency Downs' dwellings, as per the latest Census, were entirely houses (100.0%) with no other dwelling types recorded (0.0%).
+Brisbane metropolitan area had 96.6% houses and 3.4% other dwellings.
+Home ownership in Regency Downs was at 26.6%, compared to mortgaged dwellings at 55.6% and rented ones at 17.8%.
+The median monthly mortgage repayment was $1,517, matching Brisbane's average, while the median weekly rent stood at $368, compared to Brisbane's $300.
 Nationally, Regency Downs' mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing